Postal vote delays: What to do in North-east, Highlands and Islands

-New advice has been issued after Scots reported delays in receiving their postal votes for the general election.
+New advice has been issued after voters across the north of Scotland reported delays in receiving their postal votes for the general election.

 Many have yet to receive their ballot, prompting urgent action to ensure all voters can have their say before polls close at 10pm on July 4.